W.K. (Bill) Rader

 Dr. Rosero serves as the Chief Medical Officer of Efferent Labs, Inc., working with the Scientific Advisors and directing discovery activity.

-Dr. Rosero is Associate Professor of Medicine and Director, Cardiology Clinical Research at the University of Rochester School of Medicine and Dentistry where he also serves as Clinical Director at the Center for Medical Technology and Innovation.
+Dr. Rosero is Professor of Medicine at the University of Rochester School of Medicine and Dentistry.
+He currently serves as Director of the Clinical Research Center -the Clinical and Translational Sciences Institute (CTSI) and as Clinical Director of the Center for Medical Technology and Innovation at the University of Rochester.
 He is a practicing cardiologist who has developed the CytoComm™ technology through years of work with patients.
 As a specialist in heart rhythm disorders, Dr. Rosero treats patients using a wide range of therapeutic options, including radiofrequency ablation of abnormal rhythms, implantation of electronic medical devices such as pacemakers, defibrilllators (ICD's), and cardiac resynchronization therapy devices.
 He is an experienced clinical investigator and has actively participated in several large multicenter trials studying the role of medical devices in treating patients with heart failure and life threatening arrhythmias.
 As the site principal investigator for the early evaluation of a novel implantable left atrial pressure monitoring system at the University of Rochester, Dr. Rosero's team was the first in the nation to implant the St. Jude Heart Pod device.
 His research interests include living cell embedded biosensors, hereditary arrhythmias, and futuristic medical device technologies that support personalization of medical care.

 Mr. Greco, an entrepreneur and venture advisor and founder of Cupule Ventures, provides venture development and support to early stage Biotech, Life Science, Material Science and Technology companies, concentrated across Upstate New York.
 Taking a hands-on role, Greco manages executive, financial and operational functions, as his efforts have centered in formation, management, fundraising and growing commercial operations.
 Instrumental in the launching and growth of 20+ start-ups, primarily of higher technology or advance manufacturing pedigrees, Greco managed the investment efforts of 10+ successful private placements and managed several acquisitions, domestic and international.